cube3power/atsd/administration/compaction.md

 ATSD compression codecs are built-in and are applied automatically when the data is copied from the raw column family to the compressed column family in a process called Compaction.

-The compaction is executed daily on schedule and its status is available on the **Admin > Diagnostics > Compaction** page.
+The compaction is executed daily on schedule and its status is available on the **Settings > Diagnostics > Compaction** page.

 ## File System Compression